celo-org/docs/blog/05-22-23-celo-security-considerations/celo-security-considerations.md

 const encodedContent = xss(userGeneratedContent);
 ```
 - Implement session management to prevent session hijacking attacks.
-For example,you can set a secure cookie with this:
+For example, you can set a secure cookie with this:

 ```Solidity
 res.cookie('sessionId', sessionToken, {